Scenario: Shared PC Mode

 |---|---|---|

-| Turn off toast notifications on the lock screen | Enabled | Prevents notifications from appearing on the lock screen between student sessions |
+| Turn off toast notifications on the lock screen | Enabled | Prevents notifications from appearing on the lock screen between user sessions |

 | Turn off Notifications Network Usage | Enabled | Reduces unnecessary network traffic on shared hardware |